alvilgau/CloudyMcCloudface/doc/doc.md

     It is not sufficient to store this type of information only in redis, because a user could schedule a record for in a few weeks or months.
 When the redis cache would be restarted, this information would be lost, so the record schedule is stored additionally in the permanent NoSQL storage DynamoDB.

 Note: In contrast to REST-APIs which are stateless by convention, websocket connections can be seen as a kind of state.
 In this case, the client won't receive any more analyzed tweets when the *webserver-service* goes down and the connection is lost.
-We circumvent this issue by resend the 'track'-message from our Elm-Client to the *webserver-service* when the client didn't receive any response from the *webserver-service* for a given amount of time (20 seconds).
+We circumvent this issue by resending the 'track'-message from our Elm-Client to the *webserver-service* when the client didn't receive any response from the *webserver-service* for a given amount of time (20 seconds).
 This will reestablish a lost connection and thus the flow of analyzed tweets will continue automatically without the need of the user having to reload the page manually.

 ### VII.
 Port binding